CASE STUDY CONCEPT: Maximizing Supply Chain Performance to Increase Company Profits.

 Login to SCM Globe and go to the online library.
 Load a copy of the “Paramount Hyderabad” supply chain into your account.

 In your account management screen click the “Edit” button next to Paramount Hyderabad and the supply chain that distributes Spice Max in southern India appears on your screen (click your browser “Refresh” button in case your screen does not display the supply chain as shown below).

 Now you can start looking at the current supply chain model and making changes.
 Click on the menus for products, facilities, vehicles, and routes on the right side of the screen.
 As you do this dialog boxes will open to display information about the entity you have selected (as shown above).
 As you run simulations and find problems with the supply chain design you can type over some of the existing values (such as production rates, vehicles, delivery routes and delivery amounts, etc.) to fix the problems that are found.

 When you are ready to simulate, click on the “Simulation” button in upper right corner of the Edit screen.
-The Simulate screen will open in a new tab.
+The Simulate screen as shown below will open in a new browser tab.